UBC-MDS/dsci-522-group14/README.md

 > Can we predict the quality rating of a wine based on its physicochemical properties alone?

 - insert details about analysis plan here: e.g. data wrangling, feature selection/transformation, model selection, etc.
+- some other things we may want to mention: is our target balanced/unbalanced? are all features required to make prediction?

 ### Report